redhat-openstack/pymod2pkg/README.md

 ## Fixing/extending the map

-Currently, only one package map for RPM-based systems is provided, but it'd be nice to have all the distros covered and it's really easy to do so.
+Currently, only package maps for RPM-based systems are provided, but it'd be nice to have all the distros covered and it's really easy to do.

 See `*_PKG_MAP` and `get_pkg_map`, hack it to your liking and send a pull request.